Skip to main content

 Cost certainty for tenantLowerHigher

-The triple net vs. gross lease comparison isn't about which is better — it's about which risk profile fits each party's situation.
+The triple net vs. gross lease comparison isn't about which is better.
+It's about which risk profile fits each party's situation.

 Modified Gross: The Middle Ground